refgenie/refgenie_looper_demo/README.md

   - refgenconf.looper_refgenie_populate
  ```

 This adds the refgenie looper plugin, which ships with refgenie, as a `pre_submit` hook.
-The `refgenie_config` is just the way you pass the refgenie file to the plugin.
+The `refgenie_config` setting passes the refgenie config file to the plugin.

 # Use the plugin